-Once the glittery desert escape of Hollywood’s star in the 50s and 60s, Palms Springs slowly slid into obscurity and decay only to be rediscovered in the last few decades by the gays, and now hipsters, hikers and everyone in between has moved in.
+Once the glittery desert escape of Hollywood’s star in the 50s and 60s, Palms Springs slowly slid into obscurity and decayed only to be rediscovered in the last few decades by the gays, and now hipsters, hikers, and everyone in between has moved in.

 Home to America’s first all-LGBT city council, Gay Palm Springs is a haven for all those who want to just be themselves with LGBT discrimination is almost unheard of and a host of resorts, clubs, bars, and restaurants all vying for the almighty ‘pink dollar.

-From the 20,000 strong lesbian party, The Dinah, to fabulous Prides and the infamous White Party, queer spirit runs strong here and if partying all night (or day by the pool) doesn’t take your fancy there is also plenty of fine dining, world-class art, and remarkable hikes to keep you entertained.
+From the 20,000-strong lesbian party, The Dinah, to fabulous Prides and the infamous White Party, queer spirit runs strong here, and if partying all night (or day by the pool) doesn’t take your fancy, there is also plenty of fine dining, world-class art, and remarkable hikes to keep you entertained.

 In this article we will cover...

 - Fun Spots In The Arenas Road Gay Area

 - Gay-Friendly and Gay Hotels in Palm Springs